foe-mmr/FOE-CLI-GB-COST-CALCULATOR/README.md

 /Applications/Google\ Chrome\ 2.app/Contents/MacOS/Google\ Chrome  --remote-debugging-port=9222
 ```

 No other Chrome windows should be open before.
-Chrome window should be opened automatically after running this command and in it open the FOE world for which you would like to create MMR table.
+Chrome window should be opened automatically after running this command and in it open the FOE world.
 Once game is done loading

 5. In another terminal run python script:
 ```